mattvh/matt.harzewski.com/_drafts/2020-10-13-mmorpg-devlog-1-building-mmorpg-unity.markdown

 {% img right /images/posts/unitylogo.png %}
 I've been fascinated by the idea of developing games since I first started teaching myself to program around the age of ten.
 Of course, way back in the early 2000s, we didn't have the wealth of freely-available game engines with fancy rapid prototyping.
 Big names like Unreal or idtech3 cost a lot of money, and you were almost certainly going to have to be familiar with C++ to hack even simple things together.
 That's a tall order for a kid, especially when you're more familiar with the likes of PHP and JavaScript (yuck).
 So I didn't really get into game development back then (though I have played around a little with Unity in recent years), but I did *read* about the topic quite a bit.

-One thing stuck with me, as I read forums or the limited books I could get my hands on through Interlibrary Loans: everyone always laid on thick that MMORPGs, which were the hottest genre at the time, were "too complicated" for the hobbyist.
-Obviously that wasn't something you wanted to hear when you were spending too many hours playing RuneScape and frequently read about Everquest and World of Warcraft.
+One thing stuck with me, as I read forums or the limited books I could get my hands on through interlibrary loans: everyone always laid on thick that MMORPGs, which were the hottest genre at the time, were "too complicated" for the hobbyist.
+Obviously that wasn't something you wanted to hear when you were spending too many hours playing RuneScape and frequently read about EverQuest and World of Warcraft.

 They did make a reasonable point.
 An MMORPG *is* a massive undertaking for a beginner, since it involves a reasonable knowledge of many deep topics, such as networking, concurrency and databases.
 The thing is...that doesn't preclude the possibility of a sufficiently knowledgeable hobbyist pulling it off.
 In fact, Ultima Online was initially produced by a team of 4-5 people and the original incarnation of [RuneScape was the work of two brothers.](https://en.wikipedia.org/wiki/RuneScape#History_and_development)